iuni-cadre/cadre-interface/README.md

 If configured properly, the `deploy_to_beanstalk` script will also deploy the bundle directly to EBS.
 The EBS CLI must be installed and configured in order to use this.

-**Note:**  This requires a `/conf/backend.config` file, which is not included in the git repo by default.
-All the settings in backend.config will be used for the elastic beanstalk installation.

 ## File Structure